-Gently remove the pouch, tighten the skin on your abdomen, by pressing it with one hand, while you carefully remove the adhesive barrier.
+Gently remove the pouch, tighten the skin on your abdomen by pressing it with one hand while you carefully remove the barrier/skin barrier.

-To apply the new barrier, remove.
-The protective covering of the adhesive barrier immediately before application.
+To apply the new pouch, remove the protective covering of the adhesive barrier immediately before application.

 Position the adhesive barrier over your stoma.
-Press the barrier with your fingers from the centre to the edge to ensure it fits snugly and securely.
+Press the skin barrier with your fingers to ensure it is securely in place.